Ian Happ Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 12th in MLB.
+- The Pirates pitching staff ranks 12th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 4.37 team ERA ranks 18th across all MLB pitching staffs.
+- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.36).

-- His last appearance was on Friday against the Chicago Cubs, when the righty threw 4 1/3 innings, surrendering four earned runs while giving up eight hits.
+- The lefty last pitched on Saturday against the Milwaukee Brewers, when he tossed five innings, allowing three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.